victorocna/awesome-vue-starter/README.md

 # Awesome Vue starter

-Starter template for Vue and Nuxt.js projects packed with features like authentication, custom hooks, Tailwind support and many more.
+Starter template for Vue and Nuxt projects packed with features like authentication, custom hooks, Tailwind support and many more.

 ## Documentation and wiki